-Building Height

-Single storey (Single storey dwelling is one that has only one storey (as defined by the BCA) and the Finished Floor Level (FFL) is less than 1 metre above natural ground level.
+Building • Height Single storey (Single storey dwelling is one that has only one storey (as defined by the BCA) and the Finished Floor Level (FFL) is less than 1 metre above natural ground level. dwellings when fronting streets.
+75% of Internal living areas shall receive at least three hours effective sunlight between the hours of 9.00 am and 3.00 pm on 21 June (Winter solstice).